jakobhuerner/jakobhuerner.github.io/_posts/2020-12-07-test-workflow-iphone-photos.md

 ---
 As a casual photography who strives for high image quality, I wanted to try out two possible paths to take and edit photos on the iPhone.
 I did a non-scientific test in which I took photos with my iPhone 8 on a cloudy December day with very flat light in two ways:

-* Path 1) using the standard Camera app and editing possibility with the Photos app (JPEG workflow)
+* _Path 1:_ using the standard Camera app and editing possibility with the Photos app (JPEG workflow)
-* Path 2) using Adobe Lightroom App and its editing features (DNG workflow)
+* _Path 2:_ using Adobe Lightroom App and its editing features (DNG workflow)

 In both ways I edited the picture as I would do it normally to match my taste.